wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/2-core-components.md

 -   Tier (standard/premium)

 Maker represents a user who has created an app, flow, custom connector, or environment.
-The following information is available for each maker (retrieved from Microsoft 365 Users profiles):
+The following information is available for each maker (retrieved from Microsoft 365 user profiles):

 -   Display name